eclipse-ecal/ecal/doc/rst/advanced/layers/shm_zerocopy.rst

 Combining Zero Copy and Multibuffering
 ======================================

 For technical reasons the Full Zero Copy mode described above is turned of if the Multibuffering option ``CPublisher::ShmSetBufferCount`` is activated.
-To support differential/partial writes on a set of connected memory files can not be implemented in an efficient way.

 Default (subscriber side) Zero Copy is working in combination with Multibuffering as described.